ZakariaBoualaid/zakariaboualaid.github.io/_posts/2014-11-15-anachronism.markdown

 ---

 <blockquote class="phil">
 <code class="quote">It’s the 15th century, in the middle of a spring night.
-In a calm room with the candles shining their lights all over the place, I’m sitting in an archaic chair.
-The wooden floors below my chair reflects some of the merry lights.
+In a calm room with the candles shining their lights all over the place, I’m sitting in an archaic chair, in front of my table, pen and paper.
+The wooden floors below my chair reflects some of the light’s colour.
 I’m listening to the sound of my pen on the paper writing, murmuring above.</code>
 </blockquote>

 My love to the past is sturdy than how it is to the present.
 It has many enlightened people who understood what really life is and channelled the world into a tremendous progress in art and science.